-The Contractor shall notify the FAA ATO Planning and Requirements (P&R) Western Service Area (WSA) office (through the Engineer) at least 45 days prior to the physical construction start date, runway closures (partial or full), re-opening a closed runway, displacing a runway threshold, or implementing an event that causes impacts to NAVAIDs by emailing an "Airport Sponsor Strategic Event Submission Form" including all date, time and/or duration changes via email to 9-AJV-SEC-WSA@faa.gov.
-Daniel Wight is the FAA ATO Engineering services contact (206) 231-2615 (office).
+The Contractor shall notify the FAA ATO Planning and Requirements (P&R) Western Service Area (WSA) office (through the Engineer) at least 45 days prior to the physical construction start date, runway closures (partial or full), re-opening a closed runway, or displacing a runway threshold by emailing an "Airport Sponsor Strategic Event Submission Form" including all date, time and/or duration changes via email to 9-AJV-SEC- WSA@faa.gov.
+Teddy Martin is the FAA ATO Engineering services contact (206) 231-2615 (office).

-The Contractor shall notify the FAA Turnagain Systems Service Center (SSC) Manager Myles Peterson, (through the Engineer), at (907) 271-2216 (office) at least 30 days prior to any impacts to the FAA NAVAIDs.
+The Contractor shall notify the FAA Turnagain Systems Service Center (SSC) Manager, Myles Peterson, (through the Project Engineer), at (907) 271-2216 (office) at least 30 days prior to any impacts to the FAA NAVAIDs.